Lujan-Edgar/data-automation/README.md

 # data-automation

-This portfolio contains scripts and notebooks I developed to automate data processing for my team.
+This portfolio contains scripts and notebooks I developed to automate data processing for my team at **HDM Capital Renewable Finance**.
 The focus is on **cleaning Excel notebooks, automating repetitive processes, and delivering organized results**—primarily for business deals across US states.

 ## Projects

+- **automate_deal_list/**
+  Python (pandas) notebook for automating the UCC Filing process.
+  This project was originally written as a MATLAB Live Script and allowed my team and I to automate the preparation of our shared Excel notebook for revision.
+  In short, it reads a `.txt` file containing a list of deal names, and uses these names to automatically assign the status of each UCC document from "Sent" to "Done" (meaning it has been uploaded to the CRM).

+- **sort_ucc/matlab/**
+  My second major contribution to the team.
+This MATLAB Live Script ensured our main Excel notebook was ready for use by:
+    - Eliminating duplicates
+    - Removing deals that appeared in prior lists
-- **automate_deal_list/**:
+    - Filling missing data
-  Python (pandas) notebook for cleaning and structuring Excel files—removes duplicates and organizes Texas deal data for efficient team workflow.
+    - Filtering out non-Texas deals
+    - Sorting the final list in ascending order

-- **hurricane_harvey_matlab/**:
+- **hurricane_harvey_matlab/**
-  MATLAB Live Script analyzing Hurricane Harvey data, with a focus on data wrangling and visualization.
+  MATLAB Live Script analyzing Hurricane Harvey data, focusing on data wrangling and visualization.

 ## Technologies Used
 - Python (pandas)
 - MATLAB
-- Excel, CSV automation
+- Excel automation

 ## How to Use